raboof/akka.github.com/faq/index.md

 system’s network location, e.g. because `host` was configured to be `0.0.0.0`, `localhost` or a NAT’ed IP address.

+### sender/getSender() disappears when I use Future in my Actor, why?

+When using future callbacks, inside actors you need to carefully avoid closing over the containing actor’s reference, i.e. do not call methods or access mutable state on the enclosing actor from within the callback.
+This breaks the actor encapsulation and may introduce synchronization bugs and race conditions because the callback will be scheduled concurrently to the enclosing actor.
+Unfortunately there is not yet a way to detect these illegal accesses at compile time.

+Read more about it in the docs about [Actors and the JMM](http://doc.akka.io/docs/akka/2.0.2/general/jmm.html#Actors_and_shared_mutable_state)

 ## Microkernel

 ### Why doesn’t `sbt dist` copy my subproject into the kernel distribution?